 However, when choosing Celtic wedding bands for each of you, you needn’t worry about them matching.

-You can mix it up or go for complimentary styles, or even go for a braided band that pulls two metals or styles together.
+You can mix it up or go for complementary styles, or even go for a braided band that pulls two metals or styles together.
 For example, this Celtic wedding ring combines a Sheelin design from the Book of Kells with a contemporary band for a classic twist.

 4. Size it right